UBC-MOAD/docs/python_packaging/pkg_structure.rst

     #.
 We rely heavily on `"Editable" Installs`_
        (also known as `setuptools develop mode`_).
        That is,
-       we install our packages from Mercurial clones of the repositories using the :command:`pip install --editable` (or :command:`pip install -e`) command.
+       we install our packages from Mercurial clones of the repositories using the :command:`python3 -m pip install --editable`
+       (or :command:`pip install -e`) command.
        That makes the workflow for getting updates into our installed packages a simple :command:`hg pull --rebase` in the package repository clone directory.